Announcements from OFR

-We have attached a form to facilitate this reporting; we would appreciate your assistance in distributing this memorandum and the accompanying form to faculty and staff as appropriate.
-In addition, faculty and staff are encouraged to notify the Office of Federal Relations before, if possible, they engage in federal lobbying activities on behalf of the University.
+We have attached a form to facilitate this reporting.
+In addition, University faculty and staff are encouraged to notify the Office of Federal Relations before, if possible, they engage in federal lobbying activities on behalf of the University.
 We are happy to help arrange meetings and provide guidance on the most effective way to communicate a message to a federal lawmaker or their staff.

-If you have any questions about the new reporting requirements, please contact Christina West (202-216-4370) or any of the contacts listed on the enclosed form.
-Vanderbilt conducts its advocacy activities in a very transparent and professional manner; in light of the ethics rules, it is essential that we carefully and fully report all such activities by the University and its employees to the House and Senate.
+Vanderbilt University conducts its advocacy activities in a very transparent and professional manner; in light of the ethics rules, it is essential that we carefully and fully report all such activities by the University and its employees to the House and Senate.

-- Vanderbilt cannot pay for any meal with a Member of Congress or their staff hosted by any employee, nor can any faculty or staff member pay for the meal with personal funds.
-While there are certain prescribed exceptions such as for longstanding personal friendships and for "widely-attended" public events at which passed canapés can fit on a toothpick (the so-called "toothpick exemption"), I ask that you check with the Office of Federal Relations in advance of extending an invitation so we can ensure that the meal is not otherwise prohibited.
+- Vanderbilt University cannot pay for any meal, food or drink with a Member of Congress or their staff.
+While there are certain prescribed exceptions please check with the Office of Federal Relations in advance of extending an invitation so we can ensure that the meal is not otherwise prohibited.

-- Vanderbilt can continue to invite Members of Congress and their staff to certain public events at which food is served, and for which the Member's or staff's presence could be considered directly related to their official duties.
-Examples of this would include public lectures, groundbreakings, dedications, academic conferences, symposia, etc. I ask that you alert the Office of Federal Relations before such invitations are extended so we can verify that the event does not fall into a prohibited area and so that we can coordinate the many requests that Vanderbilt makes of our Congressional delegation and other Members of Congress.
+- Vanderbilt University can invite Members of Congress and their staff to certain public events at which food is served, and for which the Member's or staff's presence could be considered directly related to their official duties.
+Please alert the Office of Federal Relations before such invitations are extended so we can verify that the event does not fall into a prohibited area and so that we can coordinate the many requests that Vanderbilt makes of our Congressional delegation and other Members of Congress.

-- Vanderbilt cannot provide Members of Congress or their staff with complimentary tickets to sporting events, concerts or other activities for which an admission fee is charged.
+- Vanderbilt University cannot provide Members of Congress or their staff with complimentary tickets to sporting events, concerts or other activities for which an admission fee is charged.
 All Members and their staff must pay the face value of the ticket.
-For locations where there is no face value – such as a suite – please contact the Office of Federal Relations for guidance.
-In addition, we are legally required to charge the Member or staff an additional cost for the value of any food served in the suite, unless the food passes the "toothpick exemption."
-Again, I ask that any requests for tickets from Members of Congress or their staff, or invitations to attend a game or performance, be directed to the Office of Federal Relations for response.
+We ask that any requests for tickets from Members of Congress or their staff, or invitations to attend a game or performance, be directed to the Office of Federal Relations for response.

 - Finally, there are complex rules concerning sponsorship of travel (transportation and lodging) involving Members of Congress and their staff.
-Vanderbilt typically does not sponsor congressional travel, but it is an area of great sensitivity with significant advance warning necessary for paperwork and approval.
-Please check with the Office of Federal Relations before making any plans or commitments involving such travel.
+Vanderbilt University typically does not sponsor congressional travel, but it is an area of great sensitivity with significant advance warning necessary for paperwork and approval.
+All requests for travel sponsorship involving Members of Congress or their staff should be handled through the Office of Federal Relations to ensure compliance with these ethics rules.

 I realize these rules sound onerous and overly proscriptive.
 They are, however, the law, and we have to make a good faith effort to abide by them.
-With the addition of criminal penalties for noncompliance, universities are taking these issues much more seriously than in the past.
-A number of people in General Counsel and Public Affairs have worked on these guidelines, and we welcome your questions, comments and thoughts.
+A number of people in General Counsel and Public Affairs have worked on these guidelines, and we welcome your questions, comments, and thoughts.
 Please feel free to distribute this message to your colleagues as needed.